 I also want to sell what I use and use what I sell.
 In order to be able to give you my renowned customer service, I need to know our products well.
 Having a warehouse full of products I've never tried or used on a regular basis is not my idea of good customer service.
 Less products and higher quality means better service when something goes wrong.
 That’s how I like to do business!

 Why don’t you have the same products on your website than the SCC (US) website has?

 The distribution networks are sometimes different in the US and Canada and the conditions (and costs) are not always the same.
 Also, my friends at Slot Car Corner have a much bigger market to serve and they have to adapt differently to their local customers and their needs.
-Finally, since they have a small brick’n’mortar store, they’re carrying more brands than what we can carry for now.
+Finally, since they have a small brick’n’mortar store, they’re carrying more brands than what I can carry for now.

 Why don’t you have Digital products?

 Most Digital products in use in North America are from Carrera, a brand which I don’t carry right now.
 Also, because I almost exclusively run on wood tracks, I know less about Digital products and I wouldn’t be able to help my customers the way I wanted to if problems would occur.
 I carry some Digital products from Slot.it, which work with the Scalextric Digital (SSD) products and also with their own oXigen system.

 Why do you have to charge taxes on all orders?

 Before I went over $30,000/year in sales, I had the choice to charge taxes or not.
 And I didn’t charge them.
 Now that the business has grown with sales well over $30,000/year, I have no choice but to charge the sales tax (variable rate, depending on your province).